mscherotter/UniversalStickers/README.md

 # UniversalStickers
 A way for Windows apps to provide collections stickers and clip art to other apps.
+Any UWP App with a minimum version set to the Windows Anniversary Update (10.0.14393.0) can be a sticker app or a sticker host.

 # Visual Studio Template
 This is a Visual Studio 2017 project template that creates an app to host stickers.
 This template is based on the [Stickers](Source/Stickers) project.
 This app alone has minimal functionality but when used in conjuction with other apps it can provide collections of stickers to the other apps in a number of ways: